-Finally, it is indicated that when the structure of the psychic life is determined by means of the Rorschach medium, there can be a further penetration to an analysis and evaluation of the fundamental pedagogical structures.
-From the perspective of becoming adult, then, the Rorschach gives a reliable image of the state of the psychic life-in-education, and the orthopedagogue finds indications of those specific problematic aspects which demand to be uncovered further with the aim of identifying where the pedagogical has failed, or how it has come about that the unique child's personal structure now appears here as it does.
+Finally, it is indicated that when the structure of the psychic life is determined by means of the Rorschach medium, there can be a further penetration to an analysis and evaluation of the fundamental pedagogic structures.
+From the perspective of becoming adult, then, the Rorschach gives a reliable image of the state of the psychic life-in-education and the orthopedagogue also finds indications of those specific problematic aspects that demand to be uncovered further with the aim of identifying where the pedagogic has failed or how it has come about that the unique child's personal structure now appears here as it does.